 I know this is a big challenge with multi-family groups.
 With 20+ people to coordinate, the task can be daunting.
-These are my suggestions for multi-groups, as I’ve met over 100 groups over the past years here at Bear Lake.
+These are my suggestions for multi-groups, as I’ve met 100s of groups over the past years here at Bear Lake.

 Definitely give your family some guidelines.
 When a family says, “come as you are” it will look like a snap shot, and the photos won’t have the level of polish that they could.

 So where to start.
 I like to tell people to choose a bright color then a coordinating color, and lastly a neutral or two.
 I suggest keeping the bright color to a minimum.
 It can be an accent piece like a necklace, a kid’s dress or jacket.
 But wear mostly neutrals likes, grays, black, whites and tans if you want a timeless portrait.

 I would steer clear of all people in pastels or all white as the dominant theme.
 A balanced photo needs lights and darks, and if everyone is wearing something light, then we kind of lose definition and the group becomes washed out.

 Colors to avoid- Fluorescents, magenta, bright reds, bright oranges.
 They just do not photograph well and bounce their color off everything.